 Next, navigate to Workflows Menu and select the Validate option to validate the Workflow.

-Let us open the SQL Server Management Studio and write following SQL Query to check whether we successfully transferred the data from source or not.
-As you our target table is displaying records where EmpID = 10 because Rollback will start before processing the record whose EmpID is 10
+Let us open the SQL Server Management Studio and write following SQL Query to check whether we successfully transferred the data from a source or not.
+As you our target table is displaying records where EmpID = 10 because Rollback will start before processing the record whose EmpID, is 10

 As you can see, our target table is displaying records where EmpID is greater than 10